exu3/citi-bike/README.md

 ---

+# TODO

+- refactor maps.py to use dictionary

 ## The project

 This project is a visualization of CitiBike data from January 2023 developed by @exu3 and @eburlinson for CS1210 final project. link deployment and explain project further with screenshots.